-This week’s blog from the From Her Point of View programme features how to work with actors and write for the screen.
+This week’s blog from the From Her Point of View programme features a lesson in puppetry: both the creative scope it can lend to a project and practical puppet making techniques.
 Catch up with Kerrie, one of the young women taking part in the training who is also acting as Press Agent for the films…

 This programme is supported by Creative Skillset’s Film Skills Fund, with BFI’s Film Forever National Lottery funds.